Raythonic/watiba/README.md

     print(f'ERROR: {ex.msg}, {ex.host}, {ex.command}, {ex.output.stderr})
 ```
 ```
-# This is a more complex chain that runs the _ls -lrt_ command on each server listed in _hosts_
+# This is a more complex chain that runs the "ls -lrt" command on each server listed in "hosts"
 # and pipes the STDOUT output from serverC to serverV and serverD, to those commands, and serverB's STDERR
 # to serverX and its command
 try: